 Feb 25 | 7:00 - 8:00 PM CST | Online

-Co-hosted by OECD Watch and IT for Change, this session will examine how AI is intensifying labor precarity in digital and platform economies.
-We’ll explore corporate accountability mechanisms, regulatory gaps, and the role of AI governance frameworks in safeguarding labor rights within global value chains.
+Co-hosted by OECD Watch and IT for Change, this session examined how AI is intensifying labor precarity in digital and platform economies.
+It explored corporate accountability mechanisms, regulatory gaps, and the role of AI governance frameworks in safeguarding labor rights within global value chains.

 Other Key Engagements